WHAT YOU SHOULD KNOW:

 - Pre-op care: You may be asked to urinate in order to empty your bladder.
 You are taken to the procedure room and moved to a table or bed.
 You will need to lie on your back or on your side.

 - Local anesthesia: This medicine makes you more comfortable during your procedure.
 Local anesthesia is a shot of medicine put into your skin.
 Local anesthesia is used to numb the procedure area and dull your pain.
 You may still feel pressure or pushing during the procedure after you get this medicine.

 During your procedure:

 - To remove a larger amount of fluid, a needle is inserted into your abdominal cavity.
 A catheter (small, thin tube) is attached to the needle and the needle is removed.
 The catheter tubing will be attached to a suction device (gentle vacuum) to help remove the fluid.
 The fluid will drain into a container attached to the tubing.
 Removing large amounts of fluid may take up to 6 hours.
-When your caregiver has pulled enough fluid from your abdomen, he will remove the catheter.
+When your healthcare provider has pulled enough fluid from your abdomen, he will remove the catheter.
 Your wound (procedure site) will be covered with a bandage.
 The ascites fluid may be sent to a lab for tests.

 After your procedure:

 You may need to lie on the side without the wound for up to 2 hours.
 Lying on your side may prevent fluid leakage from your wound.
 If the wound leaks and will not stop, your healthcare provider may stitch the area closed.
 Do not get out of bed until your healthcare provider says it is okay.
 When healthcare providers see that you are not having any problems, you may be able to go home.
 If you are staying in the hospital, you may be taken back to your room.

 - Blood tests: You may need blood taken to give caregivers information about how your body is working.
 The blood may be taken from your hand, arm, or IV.